foundriesio/docs/source/reference-manual/security/ff-security-summary.rst

 Secure Online Keys for Boot Stack
 ---------------------------------

-The detailed description for the LmP Build certificates, including diagrams for the boot flow, is in :ref:`ref-factory-keys`.
+A detailed description of LmP build certificates, including diagrams for the boot flow, is in :ref:`ref-factory-keys`.

-The exact list of keys used for the boot stack depends on the hardware used.
+The exact list of keys used for the boot stack depends on the hardware.
 Some platforms will not make use of all keys.
 A list of available keys for an LmP build can be found below:

 .. list-table:: LmP Build Certificates Summary
    :header-rows: 1